cubiclesoft/php-misc/docs/cli.md

 * shortmap - An array containing key-value pairs that map between a short value (e.g. 'v') and maps it to a rule in the 'rules' map (e.g. 'verbose') (Default is array()).
 * rules - An array containing key-value pairs that map a rule name to an array of "arg" and "multiple" boolean options (Default is array()).
-* userinput - A boolean of false or a string that specifies the byte (or bytes) to split parameters on (e.g. "=") for later use with the question-answer functions (Default is false).
 * allow_opts_after_param - A boolean that specifies whether or not to continue to process options from "rules" after the first parameter is found (Default is true).

 Example usage: